Liam Challoner

 Organic Product Grids, Free Listings & Optimising Google Merchant Center

-Article by Senior SEO Specialist, Liam Challoner.
+Article by SEO Director, Liam Challoner.
+Updated May 2025

-Organic product grids and free listings are one of the biggest SEO topics of 2024, if you’re following any SEO influencers online or through LinkedIn, you’ve probably heard a bit of chatter around this one.
+Organic product grids and free listings are one of the biggest SEO topics of 2025, if you’re following any SEO influencers online or through LinkedIn, you’ve probably heard a bit of chatter around this one.

 I’ll be completely honest too.
 As an SEO, I have not put as much effort as I should have in the past to understand how these listings work.
 I have definitely had the thought a few years ago “Google Merchant Centre?
 That doesn’t concern me, I work in SEO” or even “these listings barely show up so why bother”, but the more I unpack Google Merchant Centre and it’s organic influence, the more I realise how important it is for SEO’s and those who want to drive retail performance outside of paid channels.
-So strap in and lets unpack what free listings are, how they work and what you need to look at to get the most out of them.
+Especially considering now we are well into 2025 and these types of search results are increasingly common in ecommerce SERPs and alongside AI Overviews, can often show right at the tippity-top of results.
+We also have so many more types of these organic product grids available now too like Popular Products grids, More Products grids, Fast Pickup or Delivery grids, In Stores Nearby grids and Deals grids.

 Disclaimer: this is mostly concerning the current state of Australian search results, so you might see something a little different if looking at search results in a different country.